zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/search-text/search-text.md

 * Lab: 21c Setup

-## Step 1 :  Enable the In-Memory column store in the CDB and set up the Oracle Text user in the PDB
+## **STEP 1:**  Enable the In-Memory column store in the CDB and set up the Oracle Text user in the PDB

 - Run the `setup_Text21c.sh` script.